austynloehr/austynloehr.github.io/_posts/2025-01-07-STM32ReactionWheel.md

 If my goal hadn't been to learn how to program in the STM32 ecosystem, I would have replaced both the MCU and Bluetooth module with an ESP32 or a similar SOC that met my interface requirements.
 If I had gone in this direction, I think I would have used Wi-Fi with an IoT protocol instead of Bluetooth.
 I believe that would have made it much easier to interface with a computer and view live data.
 Maybe a project for another day...

+The emergency stop circuit routes all battery current through a SPDT switch.
+It was difficult to find a switch in this form factor that was able to handle the 20A current requirement.
+If I were to revise the board, I would integrate two relays on the PCB and pass all current through them.
+The SPDT emergency stop switch would then just control the relay coils.

 Oh and one last thing, the pinout on the charger connector is backwards from the normal convention.
 Never quite had the motivation to go back and fix that one.